IsabelBirds/Remote-Computational-Project-Resource/book/_build/html/_sources/Data_visualisation/Making_figures_in_R.md

 * [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html)

-    My favourite colour palette.
-Pretty and colour-blind friendly!
+    A pretty and colour-blind friendly palette!

 * [ggsci](https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html)

-    ggsci has some colour palettes based on various journals if you're feeling fancy, or some based on things like star trek if you're more like me...
+    ggsci has some colour palettes based on various journals if you're feeling fancy, or more excitingly some based on things like star trek...

 ## Graph types

 * [Eulerr](https://github.com/jolars/eulerr)

-    A personal pet hate is venn diagrams that aren't proportional.
+    If you are struggling with venn diagrams that aren't proportional, Eulerr can provide a fix.
-    Euler fixes this by making area-proportional diagrams, or if that is impossible, a good approximation with included goodness-of-fit stats!
+    It makes area-proportional diagrams, or if that is impossible, a good approximation with included goodness-of-fit stats!
     (Euler diagrams are very similar to venn diagrams, they just don't require every set to interact.)

 * [Heatmaps](http://www.opiniomics.org/you-probably-dont-understand-heatmaps/)